 - Avoid hot water which can set many stains and decrease the life of your scrubs.

-Due to the nature of medical care, it is almost inevitable that your medical scrubs will be exposed to bacterial and viral infections.
-While it is rare that you or others in your home can become infected from handling these clothes, it is a good idea to keep your soiled scrubs separate from other clothes until they are washed.
+Due to the nature of medical care, it is almost inevitable that your medical scrubs will be exposed to bacterial and viral infections and may need to be disinfected.
+While it is rare that you or others in your home can become infected from handling these clothes, it is a good idea to keep soiled scrubs separate from other clothes until they are washed.
 The scrubs are perfectly safe after washing due to the cleaning process.

 If someone in your home has a compromised immune system and they handle the laundry chores, encourage them to wear disposable gloves while handling medical scrubs and carry laundry away from their face.